 - Ongoing help and advice

-Why set up an online book club?
+Why set up a book club?

 Do you work with Forces personnel or families?
 Do you believe in the power of books and shared-reading to help bring people together?